joelagnel/lkmm-article-2023/index.md

 W1 ->co W2
 ```
 means the writes (to the same variable) followed the order of first W1, and then W2
 in the cache-coherent memory, in that order.
-In other words, W2 overwrote W1 and the
+In other words, the program execution
-variable being written had the final value that W2 wrote.
+resulted in W2 overwrote W1 and the final value of variable being what W2 wrote.

 So, we wish to forbid the pattern in candidate #2.
 How do we do that?